mchaudhary22/I2GDS2024/RNA_g2/README.md

+# #RNA-seq pipeline (Matt and Abigayle)
+Contact: Matt Gilfus (marrett@vt.edu) and Abigayle Pollock (abigaylep@vt.edu)

 # Using this guide
 Each step in the RNAseq pipeline RNA2seq is laid out here step by step

-Please read each step in its entirety before testing any of the code as there is sample code included in the explanations, as well as exact copies of the code that can be used to duplicate this project at tinkercliffs1.arc.vt.edu
+Please read each step in its entirety before testing any of the code.
+There is sample code included in the explanations, as well as exact copies of the code that can be used to duplicate this project at tinkercliffs1.arc.vt.edu

+For additional information on quality control, trimming, and alignment see RNA Group 2!

 # RNA2-seq Pipeline